The Mind of Primitive Man

 The Mind of Primitive Man is a 1911 book by anthropologist Franz Boas which takes a critical look at the concept of primitive culture.
 The work challenged widely held racist and eugenic claims about race and intelligence, particularly white supremacy.

 In 1895, Boas made the first speech that would form this book, as vice-president of the Section of Anthropology of the American Association for the Advancement of Science.
 He later made a speech by this title at the 1900 American Folk Lore Society conference held at Johns Hopkins University.

 The material was further expanded as a course of lectures delivered before the Lowell Institute in Boston and the National University of Mexico in 1910 and 1911.
 Following the 1911 publication, the book was revised several times.
-It is considered an important work in cultural anthropology and in the methodological concept of cultural relativism.
+It is considered an important work in cultural anthropology and the methodological concept of cultural relativism.